nomagev/GitHub/Git-Basic-Instructions.md

 **Note:** Assumption is you have been operating with git before, as the following instructions assume recurring interactions.

 * **On-going Operations** - Once you have created files and git is active on your repository, every time a file is modified and saved on the local clone of the repository, git will keep track of it.
-To have visibility on what is happening, the following three commands will have a recurring use:<br><br>
+The following commands will have a recurring use on your daily interaction with git and your project:<br><br>

     ```git add filename``` (or `.` or `--all` if you want to add all files in the directory)<br>
     ```git status```<br>
     ```git commit -m "Commit Message" filename```<br>